 For those MCU fans not familiar with the fan-favorite comic property, it is about a dying alien named Aelfyre Whitemane granting unique abilities each of the Power siblings.
 With Captain Marvel on the horizon, a movie that features an alien passing on abilities to future superheros may seem a bit redundant if the movies debut in close proximity.

 They could also take a different approach with the story and as the Power Pack is a property about children a Pixar-like approach to storytelling might be appropriate here.
 This could even be Marvel Studios first foray into a film made for young kids.
 Once the film is released sometime in the distant future, many fans of the MCU might have their own children and want to share the experience with them.
+Learn more straight from the source.

 Would you be excited about a Power Pack film?
 Any storylines you want to see be on the big screen?